 - Quality control is good because work is done in conditions.

-- Concrete elements able to gain more strength due to dry conditions.
+- Concrete elements are able to gain more strength due to dry conditions.

 - Greater depth can be achieved in a bigger size project in the bedrock by using pneumatic caissons.

-- There is no risk of sinking or settlement of adjoining structures because of no lowering of the groundwater table.
+- There is no risk of sinking or settlement of adjoining structures because of the lowering of the groundwater table.

-- Construction cost of pneumatic caisson is much higher compare to open caissons.
+- The construction cost of pneumatic caissons is much higher compared to open caissons.

-- During performing various constructional activities in a caisson, a proper care has to be taken; otherwise it may lead to fatal accidents.
+- During performing various constructional activities in a caisson, proper care has to be taken; otherwise, it may lead to fatal accidents.

-- There is limit of depth below water table about 30 m to 40 m.
+- There is a limit of depth below the water table of about 30 m to 40 m.
 Hence beyond 40 m depth, construction is not possible.